125cc Motorcycles for a lot of people are the machines where the passion for 2 wheels start.

 It may not be a sports bike capable of silly acceleration and speed but...

 Time to sound like a mum now; wear decent protective motorcycle clothing and always make sure to buy it from a reputable source.
 Barry down the pub might not seem a bad guy but don't go buying things like helmets when you don't know if it's 100% genuine - there are some horrifying stories out there about dodgy motorcycle helmets, don't become another one of them.
 When it comes to bike safety don't compromise, we think that we won't ever have an accident but who does before a crash, "I think I'm going to have a crash today darling I better wear my motorcycle jacket"... it doesn't happen like that and even falling at slow speeds can cause a lot of damage.
 Getting protective clothing doesn't have to be expensive, just make sure it is good quality and passed all the UK requirements, tempted looking up helmets then look up the SHARP helmet rating scheme and see what rating the helmets you're interested in have, it might well help you make your mind up.

 So you're convinced it's time to get a bike (Wahoo!) now it's time to see what training you need to do; we have blogs dedicated to getting on the road whether it's a CBT and riding around with L plates or working your way through to get a full licence so you can ride large capacity bikes, we have the details you need.

 Looking for Insurance?
-Our cheapest quotes are direct!
+Our best deals are direct!